Marked points on translation surfaces: Proof of Theorem

 Let $B'$ be the boundary of $D$ opposite $B$.
 Notice that $B'$ cannot consist of a single multiplicity two saddle connection since then $\cQ = \cQ(2, -1^2)$, which is rank one.
 Moreover, $B'$ cannot consist of two multiplicity one saddle connections that bound a simple cylinder (as in Figure~\ref{F:D-prime-configuration}) since then $\cQ = \cQ(2, 2)$, which is also rank one.
 Therefore, Proposition \ref{P:MZ} implies that either $B'$ contains a saddle connection that leads out of $\cC$ or $B'$ borders two distinct simple cylinders in $\cC$.
 The possibilities are shown in Figure~\ref{F:LeavingEC2}.
 In that figure we see that when $D' \ne C$ it is possible to shear $C$ and increase its height to move the marked point $p$ out of $\cC$ as we did in Figure~\ref{F:LeavingEC1}.
 It is important that $D' \ne C$ since the marked point will pass through $D'$ as it moves to leave $\cC$.

 Therefore, we may suppose that $D' = C$.
 Recall that there is a cross curve $v_1$ in $C$ and a positive real constant $c$ so that $v_2 = c v_1$ where $v_2$ is a saddle connection joining a singularity on $B'$ to $p$.
 We now decrease the height of $C$ so that the imaginary part of the period of $v_1$ changes from positive to negative.
-As we see in Figure~\ref{F:LeavingEC3}this ``overcollapse of $C$" can be performed in a way that moves the marked point out of $\cC$ (in the rightmost figure we must first make the bottom cylinder that the marked point passes through sufficiently small; this may be achieved without affecting the position of the marked point since $v_2 = cv_1$).
-One subtle point is that when $C$ overcollapses, new cylinders in $\cC$ could appear.
-In particular, we may worry that at the end of the ``overcollapse" $p$ hasn't left $\cC$, but has instead entered a newly formed cylinder in $\cC$.
-In general this can happen, but in this case since $C$ borders an equivalent cylinder $D$ on both its boundaries the only newly formed cylinder in $\cC$ is the one at the top of the figures in Figure~\ref{F:LeavingEC3}.
-In particular, we see that the newly formed cylinder does not affect $p$ exiting $\cC$.
+As we see in Figure~\ref{F:LeavingEC3}, this ``overcollapse of $C$" can be performed in a way that moves the marked point out of $\cC$ (in the rightmost figure we must first make the bottom cylinder that the marked point passes through sufficiently small; this may be achieved without affecting the position of the marked point since $v_2 = cv_1$).

-Therefore, we have a contradiction in all cases and so $B$ cannot consist of two saddle connections of multiplicity one. \end{proof}
+When $C$ overcollapses, a new horizontal cylinder $C'$ is created, visible at the top of the figures in Figure~\ref{F:LeavingEC3}.
+It is simple, with both boundary components glued to the cylinder $D\in \cC$ below it, so it is generically parallel to the surviving cylinders of $\cC$.
+(One might say more informally that $C'$ is ``in $\cC$", meaning that it is in the equivalence class of the surviving cylinders of $\cC$.)
+No other horizontal cylinders are created by the overcollapse, since it does not effect the rest of the surface.

+Once $p$ has left $\cC$, we obtain a contradiction as follows.
+After $C$ is collapsed, the continuation of the overcollapse deformation of the unmarked surface is actually a cylinder deformation of $C'$ and $D$; more precisely it increases the height of $C'$ and decreases the height of $D$.
+Since both $C'$ and $D$ are in the equivalence class of the surviving cylinders in $\cC$, and since the marked point is now not contained in the closure of this equivalence class, this contradicts the initial claim in Step 1. \end{proof}

+\begin{sublem} The cylinder $D$ is simple and borders an equivalent cylinder along $B$. \end{sublem} \begin{proof} Suppose first to a contradiction that $B$ consists of one multiplicity two saddle connection.
+By Proposition \ref{P:MZ} we have that $D$ must look like one of the cylinders in Figure~\ref{F:LeavingEC4}.